How to Pack Smart for International Travel

 First, consider what will help you rest and relax.
 A travel pillow can make it easier to sleep, especially if you're not in a window seat.
 An eye mask blocks out light, which is great for daytime flights or when others have their reading lights on.
 Headphones are key—whether you want to watch a movie, listen to music, or just block out the noise of the plane.
 Noise-canceling headphones are a great idea if you're easily disturbed by background sounds.

 Next, think about staying comfortable and refreshed.
 Pack some snacks to avoid buying overpriced food on the plane.
 Bringing a reusable water bottle is also a good idea.
-Remember to empty it after you get through security, and then fill it up at a water fountain before you board. staying hydrated is very important.
+Remember to empty it after you get through security, and then fill it up at a water fountain before you board.
+Staying hydrated is very important.
 Also, pack travel-sized versions of your essential toiletries, like toothpaste, a toothbrush, face wash, and lotion.
 That way, you can freshen up during the flight, mainly if it's a long one.

 Having these items in your carry-on will not only make your flight more comfortable, but it will also give you peace of mind knowing you have everything you need within reach.
 This is especially helpful for those long flights and layovers, turning what could be a stressful experience into a much more enjoyable one.